 Staff and students are able to extend their professional networks worldwide and, through the RMIT alumni network, continue their social networks and lifelong relationship with the University beyond graduation.

-With more than 95,000 members concentrated across the Asia Pacific region, the College of Business alumni community is actively engaged with the current student body.
+With more than 95,000 members concentrated across the Asia Pacific region, the College of Business and Law alumni community is actively engaged with the current student body.

 Opportunities for involvement include becoming an MBA student mentor, the Business Plan Competition and other college activities that support the development of our students' entrepreneurial capacities.